connectbot/connectbot/README.md

 TODO
 ----------------
-* Add an Input field so keyboard completions can work properly with swiftkey etc
+* Input field seems buggy.
+Enter should hide the field again.
 * Add mosh support same as irssi-connectbot

 [![Get it on Google Play][2]][1]